mxiuwang/git-practice/Scenario_3/readme.md

         In this case, we want to keep both lines 3A and 3B.
 So we simply drag line 3B in between `<<<<<<< HEAD` and `=======`, make sure there's no other merge conflicts, and delete the merge conflict markers `<<<<<<< HEAD`, `=======`, and `>>>>>>> Line 3B Added by you merge conflict`.

-        Your final result, after you've resolved the merge conflicts, should look like this:
+        Your final FileToModify.txt, after you've resolved the merge conflicts, should look like this:
         ```
         Line 1
         Line 2